DuranTonee/DuranTonee/README.md

 - 👋 Hi, I’m @DuranTonee
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI and webscraping.
+I can do telegram bots :)
-- 🌱 I’m currently learning Python.
-Gotta find myself in this life.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some open source projects.
-- 📫 How to reach me ...
+Discord: durantoneee

 <!---
 DuranTonee/DuranTonee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.